espaciomore/school-administrator/README.md

 - Quizzes need to get graded
 - For each teacher, they can calculate each student's total grade accumulated over a semester for their classes

-## Description
-After freshing up my Python concepts I was able to finish the assignment.

 ## Steps
 1. create the tests (TDD) in xunit format